Israr-11/Football-News/README.md

 ## Step 2: Create a database and collection in MongoDB

-Create the database and collection in MongoDB, and refer to .env file
+Create the database and collection in MongoDB, and refer to the .env file

 ## Step 3: Start the backend server